CALL FOR APPLICATIONS

 - RNI Fellows can be mentored by Duke faculty in any department, provided there is a broadly defined regenerative biology or medicine component to the Fellow’s research proposal.

 - RNI Fellows need not be US citizens or permanent residents.

 - RNI Fellows may not simultaneously hold any other fellowship that covers salary and benefits.

 Required application materials and instructions are below.
-Applications will be assessed by an RNI award committee from a competitive pool.
-Questions about this announcement may be directed to RNI Research Analyst II, Amy Dickson (firstname.lastname@example.org; 919-684-6210).
+Questions about this announcement may be directed to RNI Programs Director, Amy Dickson (firstname.lastname@example.org; 919-684-6210).

 REQUIRED MATERIALS FOR THE RNI POSTDOCTORAL FELLOWSHIP

 To be submitted by the postdoctoral trainee (or prospective trainee committed to a lab at Duke)

 Regeneration Next invites creative, risk-taking proposals that will significantly advance the broad field of regenerative biology and/or regenerative medicine.
 To that end, the submitted research plan should clearly describe the relevance or possible relevance to regenerative biology, the gap in knowledge addressed by the proposed research, and how the expected outcomes may significantly impact the field.
 Well-articulated, “out-of-the-box” proposals for advancing regenerative biology are welcomed.
 The RNI Fellows will join and help to grow a dynamic, creative regenerative biology and medicine community at Duke.